deepaksood619/deepaksood619.github.io/docs/management/people-management/remote-working-teams.md

 Teams of 1 are the best teams, and 1 of the most hard to create

+Remote is a strategic advantage to some companies and poison for others

 ### TODOs

 - Making remote teams meet once a month/quarter